 You can pass a chest infection on to somebody through coughing and sneezing.
 So, if you have a chest infection it’s important to cover your mouth when you cough or sneeze and to wash your hands regularly.

-Get the care you need today!
+Get the treatment you deserve today!